Mary Ellen Fray, Sophomore at State Teacher’s College (James Madison University), Harrisonburg, VA, 1926.

 Mary E. Fray

-Mary Ellen Fray, 88, of Madison, died Monday, January 27, 1992, at Culpeper Baptist Retirement Communiy.
 Born February 5, 1903, at “Warwick”, Madison County, she was the daughter of the late John Dutton and Florence H. Jackson Fray.

-Education included elementary at private school at home, attended Madison High School and graduated from Mont Amoena Seminary, Mt.
-Pleasant, North Carolina in 1922.
-She received a B. S. degree from State Teachers College (JMU), Harrisonburg, in 1928 and was president of Student Government Association.
-Miss Fray taught in public schools at Upperville, Franktown, and Madison until 1941.
-She was clerk of the Local Selective Service Board for 28 years and a member of Hebron Lutheran Church.
+Her education included elementary at private school at home.
+She attended Madison High School and was graduated from Mont Amoena Seminary, Mt.
+Pleasant, N.C. in 1922.
+She received her bachelor of science degree from State Teachers College (JMU), Harrisonburg, in 1928.
+She was president of the Student Government Association.

-Survivors include a niece, Florence Ann Hall of Falls Church; four nephews, Robert D. Fray of Greenville, South Carolina, John Michael Fray of Fredericksburg and Joseph J. And John T. Fray, both of Madison and 10 great-nieces and nephews.
+Survivors include a niece, Florence Ann Hall of Falls Church; four nephews, Robert D. Fray of Greenville, South Carolina, John Michael Fray of Fredericksburg and Joseph J. And John T. Fray, both of Madison; and 10 great-nieces and nephews.

 Memorial contributions may be made to Hebron Lutheran Church, Madison County Volunteer Fire Department or Madison County Rescue Squad.